 Education is the most powerful way you can change the world...Nelson Mandela

 The tables and chairs in the classrooms are movable, permitting flexible arrangements for activities.
-The children also work on small carpets on the floor where they are naturally comfortable.
 The classroom is designed to put the child in a comfortable environment by giving him freedom in a prepared setting with attractive materials on low shelves within easy reach of even the smallest child.
 You will notice that the classrooms have no front and no teacher’s desk as a focal point.
 The stimulation from learning should come from the total environment.

 The classroom is divided into three main groups: The Practical Life Exercises which are the beginning activities for the toddler through the three and four year old children, the Sensorial Area which is used by all ages in the classroom and the Academic Materials, which await each child’s moments of interest in reading, arithmetic and geography.